Car Insurance Rates in 2026: Why Premiums Are Rising & What to Expect

 Why is my car insurance going up even though I haven't had any accidents?

 Car insurance rates are influenced by broader market factors — not just your individual history.
-Rising repair costs, claims severity across your region, inflation, and even weather patterns in your state all affect what insurers charge.
+Rising repair costs (windshield replacements alone have jumped from ~$200 to ~$1,200), claims severity across your region, parts inflation, tariffs, and even weather patterns in your state all affect what insurers charge.
 Your insurer may also be adjusting rates based on your credit score, changes in your ZIP code's risk profile, or updated underwriting models.
+Your policy renewal is the ideal time to review and shop around.

 What is the average car insurance rate in the US in 2026?

-The national average for full-coverage car insurance is approximately $178 per month (roughly $2,144–$2,638 annually depending on coverage level and source).
+The national average for full-coverage car insurance ranges from approximately $2,144–$2,697 annually depending on the source and coverage inclusions, translating to roughly $179–$225 per month.
 Minimum coverage is significantly cheaper but leaves you financially exposed in a serious accident.
-Rates vary widely by state, age, driving record, and vehicle type.
+Rates vary widely by state, age, driving record, vehicle type, and credit score — so the "average" may not reflect what you'll actually pay.

 Which states have the highest car insurance rates in 2026?